IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *expires_in* (OPTIONAL): This parameter MAY be used to inform the Authorization Client on the access token lifetime.

-- *refresh_token* (OPTIONAL):  TBD A token provided by the Authorization Server which can be used by the Authorization Client to obtain new access tokens using the same authorization grant.
+- *refresh_token* (OPTIONAL): A token provided by the Authorization Server which can be used by the Authorization Client to obtain new access tokens using the same authorization grant.

 The access token response MAY contain other parameter or extensions depending on the implementation details of the Authorization Server actor[OAuth 2.1, Section 4.2.3].